-The Diabetes, Metabolism and Inflammation (DMI) Group has recently been established in the School of Life Sciences and is housed within the Joseph Banks Laboratories at the University of Lincoln.
+The Diabetes, Metabolism and Inflammation (DMI) group in the Department of Life Sciences is housed within the Joseph Banks Laboratories at the University of Lincoln.
 Formation of the DMI Group reflects the strategic recruitment of a number of established research-intensive academics with complementary research interests in the areas outlined above, with all members of the Group being recruited to the University within the last 5 years.

 The Group’s vision is to create a strong, dynamic and engaged research culture to carry out research that has the potential for real world impact at a local, national and international level.
 As the Group evolves and progresses it will look to increase its research through increasing national and international collaborative networks.

 Members of the Group have established track records in the area of diabetes, both type 1 (Christie, Simmonds, Hills & Squires) and type 2 diabetes (Whitehead, Herbert, Squires & Hills), as well as diabetes complications (Hills & Squires) and metabolism and cardiovascular disease (Whitehead) and inflammation (Holden) as briefly outlined below.